Isaac0047/Physics-Constrained-Neural-Network-for-Woven-Composite-Analysis-and-Optimization/README.md

 This folder provides the code for implementing our proposed Neural Network frameworks as well as the training dataset.
 The details of the paper can be found at https://arxiv.org/pdf/2209.09154.pdf

 ## Implementation
 In this repository, all frameworks are implemented using Tensorflow and Keras.
+To run the PCNN or baseline model frameworks, please download the code in the 'PCNN_Implementation' or 'Baseline_Model_implementation' folder, and also download the dataset from 'Dataset' folder into the same repository.

+The DCNN framework for FDP is shown in paper Figure 7.
+PCNN framework (Material to Pattern) is shown in paper Figure 8, and PCNN framework (Pattern to Material) is shown in paper Figure 9.

 ## Citation
 Please cite our paper as: